sproul-club/sc-backend-docs/docs/api-docs/Admin-API.md

 ```

 ## Upload banner
-* Description: Uploads the banner. banners must respect a 10:3 aspect ratio.
-A 16 MB limit is imposed as well
+* Description: Replaces the current club's banner with a new one.
+Banners must respect a 10:3 aspect ratio (with a 5% deviation allowed).
+A 2 MB limit is imposed as well.
 * Path: `POST /api/admin/upload-banner`
 * Headers:
     - `Authorization: Bearer <access_token>`